 International Banking Group (IBG) covers Doha Bank's international operations, facilitates domestic & cross-border trade through its branches and representative offices spread across 17 countries.
-IBG is responsible for the overall relationship management with over 450 financial institutions worldwide.
+IBG is responsible for the overall relationship management with over 400 financial institutions worldwide.
 As part of its operations, IBG arranges loans and participates in syndicated loans to financial institutions across all the strategic international locations.

 IBG also supports the bank's funding resources and treasury management by arranging cost-effective borrowings for the bank.
-The representative offices in Australia, Japan, South Korea, China, Hong Kong, Singapore, Bangladesh, Sri Lanka, Nepal, Turkey, Germany, United Kingdom, South Africa and Canada facilitate/liaise trade and infrastructure related transactions with Doha Bank's branches in Kuwait, UAE.
-India and Head Office in Qatar.
+The representative offices in Australia, Japan, South Korea, China, Hong Kong, Singapore, Bangladesh,

+Sri Lanka, Nepal, Turkey, Germany, United Kingdom, South Africa and Canada facilitate/liaise trade and infrastructure related transactions with Doha Bank's branches in Kuwait, UAE, India and Head Office in Qatar.

-A network of a full-fledged branches in Kuwait (Kuwait City), UAE (Dubai and Abu Dhabi) and three branches in India (Mumbai, Kochi, and Chennai) offer corporate, retail, treasury, and foreign exchange services.
+A network of a full-fledged branches in Kuwait, UAE and India offers corporate, treasury, and foreign exchange services.
 The branches draw upon our network of representative offices to offer comprehensive trade finance products to domestic customers, while meeting the cross-border banking needs of clients.

-Doha Bank's operations in India pave the way for the bank to support all Non-Resident Indian expatriates in the GCC countries with the best-in class solutions including remittance solutions through all its existing branches in Mumbai, Chennai and Kochi.
+Doha Bank's operations in India pave the way for the bank to support all non-resident Indian expatriates in the GCC countries with the best-in class solutions including remittance solutions through all its existing branches in India.

-The overseas expansion of the bank in line with the strategic vision of the Board is to have a worldwide operative presence to cater and serve the growing customer base in UAE, Kuwait and India with a synergy to the Qatar market.
+The overseas expansion of the bank in line with the strategic vision of the Board is to have a worldwide operative presence to cater and serve the growing customer base in UAE, Kuwait, and India with a synergy to the Qatar market.
 The representative offices complement Doha Bank's existing branch network both within and outside Qatar by better understanding the various international markets; thus, enabling enhanced customer experience with globalized expertise for companies.
-The international network aims to facilitate customers to conduct and optimize cross-border trade transactions between Qatar, UAE, Kuwait, India and other overseas countries.
+The international network aims to facilitate customers to conduct and optimize cross-border trade transactions between Qatar, UAE, Kuwait, India, and other overseas countries.